danielerapati/2years-oncall/PITCHME.md

 or remove it.
 Classify alerts by system, business area, type of error and priority.
 Ideally every new feature or bug has some monitoring and alerting attached.
-Use these information to guide your decisions, both technical decisions and wider product decisions.
+Use the information to guide your decisions, both technical decisions and wider product decisions.

 +++